Navigation Can Not Be Activated

 - Damaged or wrong NAVI Map DVD

 Check the navigation software version.
 Has it been updated with the latest software?
-If that’s the case, an older navigation DVD won’t work and can cause the error “Navigation cannot be activated” to show up.
+If that’s the case, an older navigation DVD won’t work and can cause the error “Navigation cannot be activated” to appear.

 - Fiber Optic Problem.

-All the units which are part of the fiber optic need to be in proper working condition.
+All the units part of the fiber optic must be properly working.
 If your Mercedes uses a separate drive for the NAVI DVD, it is possible that this unit can be defective.
-Learn more about fiber optic problem by reading Mercedes Audio System Explained.
+Learn more about fiber optic problems by reading Mercedes Audio System Explained.

 The DVD drive that holds your navigation disk could be damaged.
 The optical lens could be dirty.

-- Try removing the DVD from the drive and let the car sit for at least half an hour.
-During this time don’t start the car, open doors or even unlock the vehicle.
+- Try removing the DVD from the drive and letting the car sit for at least half an hour.
+Don’t start the car, open the doors, or even unlock the vehicle during this time.
 You want your Mercedes-Benz to go to “sleep.”
-After the waiting period reinserting the navigation disk into the DVD slot and try to power up your COMAND system.
-Press NAVI button and wait for the system to restart.
-If that doesn’t work go to the next step.
+After the waiting period, reinsert the navigation disk into the DVD slot and try to power up your COMAND system.
+Press the NAVI button and wait for the system to restart.
+If that doesn’t work, go to the next step.

 - Try resetting the COMAND system by removing the fuse for 15 minutes.
 Reinsert the fuses and check if the error message is gone.

-- Check all the cables and connections in the back of the COMAND or the DVD drive.
-Especially if work was done near those units.
-It is possible that one of the cables in the back of the unit has gotten loose or is disconnected.
+- Check all the cables and connections in the back of the COMAND or the DVD drive, especially if work was done near those units.
+One of the cables in the back of the unit may have gotten loose or been disconnected.

-Another common error message that you will see is “Navigation is initiating please wait” Under such conditions the COMAND system works correctly except the navigation system.
+Another common error message is “Navigation is initiating; please wait” Under such conditions, the COMAND system works correctly except for the navigation system.
 Here are a few possible causes and solutions to this problem.

-- A related error is: “Cannot read navigation DVD” which is displayed when old navigation DVD is severely scratched or damaged.
-Make sure you are also using a compatible DVD disk.
-You may also get messages such “Navigation is initiating, Please wait” This can be caused by a dirty optical laser eye / optical head or lens.
-Cleaning the optical reader can fix this problem, but you need to be extremely careful to avoid damage to the optical head.
-Cleaning the optical lens inside the DVD drive should be done by a professional to avoid damage the surface of the optical head lens.
-There are cleaning CD on the market that may help with this task such as Maxell CD Lens Cleaner.
-We haven’t tested a cleaning CD, therefore proceed at your own risk if you try to go that route.
+- A related error is: “Cannot read navigation DVD,” displayed when the old navigation DVD is severely scratched or damaged.
+Make sure you are also using a compatible DVD.
+You may also get messages such as “Navigation is initiating; please wait” This can be caused by a dirty optical laser eye / optical head or lens.
+Cleaning the optical reader can fix this problem, but you must be extremely careful to avoid damage to the optical head.
+A professional should clean the optical lens inside the DVD drive to avoid damage to the surface of the optical head lens.
+There are cleaning CDs on the market that may help with this task, such as Maxell CD Lens Cleaner.
+We haven’t tested a cleaning CD; therefore, proceed at risk if you try to go that route.
 Make sure the Navi disk itself isn’t damaged.
-If your stereo has only one slot for the Navigation DVD and audio CD, try inserting an audio CD or DVD to see it that works properly.
-If it does then the problem may be your disk and not the optical lens.
+If your stereo has only one slot for the Navigation DVD and audio CD, try inserting an audio CD or DVD to see if that works properly.
+If it does, the problem may be your disk, not the optical lens.

-- If you are trying to update the navigation system using an update DVD you may get an error message saying Loading Navigation.
-This process can take a while in some cases up to one hour.
-Try removing the Navi DVD, turn off your car and let it sit for one hour.
-Afer an hour check to see if the Loading Navigation message is gone.
-Hopefully, the “Loading Navigation” message has disappeared, and navigation is be working correctly.
+- If you try updating the navigation system using an updated DVD, you may get an error message saying Loading Navigation.
+This process can take a while, sometimes up to one hour.
+Try removing the Navi DVD, turning off your car, and letting it sit for one hour.
+After an hour, check to see if the Loading Navigation message is gone.
+Hopefully, the “Loading Navigation” message has disappeared, and the navigation works correctly.

-- Another error message that you may see is “Navigation activated, Please Wait” This problem is typically intermittent.
-Such error doesn’t store a code so scanning for fault codes with Star Diagnostic scanner or iCarsoft MB II will show no errors.
-Most of the time the Mercedes dealer won’t be able to recreate this error due to the fact that it randomly happens and it doesn’t provide a fault code.
-If this if the case try to turn off the COMAND system and restart it.
-In most cases, this is a software glitch and a restarting the COMAND will get your navigation up and running again.
-This can also happen if you are using a burned DVD copy or your NAVI DVD has scratches or a bad drive optical lens may be the problem.
+- Another error message you may see is “Navigation activated; Please Wait” This problem is typically intermittent.
+Such an error doesn’t store a code, so scanning for fault codes with a Star Diagnostic scanner will show no errors.
+Most of the time, the Mercedes dealer won’t be able to recreate this error because it randomly happens and doesn’t provide a fault code.
+If this is, the case tries to turn off the COMAND system and restart it.
+In most cases, this is a software glitch, and restarting the COMAND will get your navigation up and running again.
+This can also happen if you are using a burned DVD copy, your NAVI DVD has scratches, or a bad drive optical lens may be the problem.
 You can try to have a professional clean the optical lens or replace the DVD / CD drive.